 When Sally Shaw was given the chance to take a six-month secondment from her community nursing role to develop a new model of working which would streamline the way GPs could refer patients for same day hospital assessment, she saw it as “a great opportunity.”

-Fourteen years on Luton’s GP Liaison Service (run by Cambridgeshire Community Services NHS Trust (CCS)) has received two prestigious national Draper and Dash Leading Healthcare Awards (Staff and Patient Experience and Improving Outcomes).
+Fifteen years on, Luton’s GP Liaison Service (run by Cambridgeshire Community Services NHS Trust (CCS)) has received two prestigious national Draper and Dash Leading Healthcare Awards (Staff and Patient Experience and Improving Outcomes).
 The rapid telephone service provided by Consultant Connect is believed to be the only nurse-led service of its kind in the country.
 It handles over 780 referrals a month, covering Bedfordshire, Luton and Milton Keynes ICB.

 1. What do you yourself value about the Consultant Connect platform?

-“Consultant Connect has revolutionised our CCS GP Liaison (GPL) as GP surgeries use their specific Dial-In Number direct to the team mobiles, and the team have managed a response time to their calls within 30 seconds 93% of the time.
-This in turn has reduced the number of unheralded patients attending for the medical and surgical teams and ensured patients have a smoother pathway as they are expected by the specialty teams, reducing time and duplication for the professional.
+‘Consultant Connect has revolutionised our CCS GP Liaison (GPL) as GP surgeries use their specific Dial-In Number direct to the team mobiles, and the team have managed a response time to their calls within 30 seconds 96% of the time.
+This, in turn, has reduced the number of unheralded patients attending for the medical and surgical teams and ensured patients have a smoother pathway as they are expected by the specialty teams, reducing time and duplication for the professional.
 It has also given the opportunity for the referrer to have a discussion with the Liaison Sister, who is able to signpost if appropriate to other pathways and services in the community.’

 2. How did the service help with your response to COVID-19?

 3. How do you use the data that is collected through the service?